Past Events & Activities in 2022

 September 12: Event NMHA Community Paddle the Navesink at Maple Cove, Red Bank

-Click HERE to see phots of paddlers on the water.
+Click HERE to see photos of paddlers on the water.

 July 20 - Agust 20 Events Set Sail!
 Art ad Design in Maritime at the Atlantic Highlands Arts Counci and Sandy Hook Bay.

-July 10: Event The Members BBQ and Flea market at Grover House, 930 West Front Street, Red Bank.
+July 10: Members BBQ and Flea Market at Grover House, 930 West Front Street, Red Bank.

 Grover House is a c.1730 farmhouse built by a descendent of one of the founders of Monmouth County in 1665, named James Grover, and has been NMHA's headquarters since 2014.

 NMHA volunteers have upgraded part of the first floor, and Eagle Scout projects have enhanced the grounds.
 Burgers, veggie burgers, franks and bratwurst were served to a hungry crown on a glorious summer day!

 Click HERE to see pictures of the event